 Food Scraps and Cooking Oils

 - Hack Your Food!
-Reduce Food Waste and Save Money
+Reduce Food Waste at Home and Save Money

-- “Digesting”–the up and coming way to handle food and PET waste at home!
+- “Digesting” (an alternative to composting for food and PET waste at home)

 - Cooking Fats, Oils and Greases